-The Corporation Yards were constructed in 1909 on a strip of land between the Trans-Canada Highway and Canadian Pacific Railway’s tracks.
+The Corporation Yards were constructed in 1909 on a strip of land between the Trans-Canada Highway and the Canadian Pacific Railway’s tracks.
 In the past, the yards contained a horse stable (demolished in the mid-1950s), shoeing and black-smith shops as well as a snow-melting plant that would discharge its contents under the adjacent highway.
 It also contained two residences for the city’s superintendents: one for parks and the other for roads.

-In 1953 a Nicholas Monohearth incinerator, with a 115 foot chimney, was installed as the city’s “municipal refuse destructor”.
+In 1953 a Nicholas Monohearth incinerator, with a 115-foot chimney, was installed as the city’s “municipal refuse destructor”.
 In 1963, the chimney was equipped with a “wet scrubber” that minimized the emission of ashes.
 No longer in use, the chimney has been demolished; however, the (condemned) incinerator building is still standing.
-While walking through the yards, I noticed many closed circuit television cameras – in the past their function was provided by a staff of watchmen.
+While walking through the yards, I noticed many closed-circuit television cameras – in the past their function was provided by a staff of watchmen.

 The area is currently home to about 125 city employees that include: Hydro Westmount (blue-collars), Information Technologies, Garage and Purchasing.
 The Mess Hall building contains changing rooms, lockers showers and a large lunch room for employees – equipped with a well-used ping pong table.
 The Office and Stores Building – contains supplies that include everything from screws to leather welding jackets.

 Several of the buildings are used as municipal garages that are fully equipped to perform mechanical repairs.
-The area is has a fuel management system that includes several pumps and underground gasoline tanks.
-In addition, there is a paint and sign shop, a welding shop and areas where refuse from the parks are unloaded.
+The area has a fuel management system that includes several pumps and underground gasoline tanks.
+In addition, there is a paint and sign shop, a welding shop and areas where refuse from the parks is unloaded.
 Did you miss this week’s garbage collection?
 There is a place at the yards for that as well.
 There is also an area containing asphalt that is used as temporary road fill during the winter season.
-There are two large shelters that contain sand and rock salt (mixed with calcium chloride) that are used on the city’s streets as a winter abrasives.
+There are two large shelters that contain sand and rock salt (mixed with calcium chloride) that are used on the city’s streets as winter abrasives.